Saved by God's mercy and called by the Holy Spirit,

 Traditional Worship Service

 Men's Bible Study meets the third Saturday of the month to discuss the lectionary readings for the week.
-Our next meeting is on Saturday, January 19th 8:00am.
+Our next meeting is on Saturday, March16th 8:00am.

 Download this month's church newsletter from the Bellringer archive page.